 The turbines had been spinning so fast that they had to apply the brake and angle them ninety degrees to the vertical.
 John had folded the solar wings centrally completely.
 Even so, the turbine boom was vibrating from the wind and the ship was being swung left and right noticeably as the high speed gusts caught the tail again and again, each time the blast swinging the hull violently away from its course heading.

-"Hells bells," said John, "I'm not sure the Navigator will take much more of this beating.
+"Hells bells," said John, "I'm not sure Elizabeth will take much more of this beating.
 "Is there any sign at all, have you found her?"

 "No skip, I think we've totally lost her."

 Just then the Swan crested high on a rogue wave and a whirl of wind grabbed the ship and spun her almost 180 degrees where a broadside caught her full on.
 They heard a gut wrenching screech of metal and the warning lights on the navigation consoles lit up like a Christmas tree.
 This was serious.

 LINKS & REFERENCE